pradoprojects/pradoprojects.github.io/index.md

 During my post-graduation program, I observed that communities of practice often reported testing tools to be cumbersome and provided low support for test practitioners in their daily activities.
 To address this user-developer experience problem, I researched the lack of cognitive support provided by unit testing tools.
 The project included a qualitative study of real-world practitioners that led to a comprehensive understanding of the pain points and actionable recommendations for effectively addressing them.
 In parallel to my post-graduating studies, I spent one year as visiting researcher at the University of Victoria (UVic) under the excellent supervision of Professor Dr. Margaret-Anne Storey.
 Concurrent to my post-graduation, I developed a career as a teacher (teaching courses like HCI, UX, Algorithms, and Computing Foundations).
 <br/>
 <br/>
 After a career break, I recently enrolled in the Reskill Americans Bootcamp in 2021.
 In this Bootcamp, I had the opportunity to develop more tacit knowledge of User Experience Research and Design practices.
-During this seven-month program, I had the enriching opportunity to learn from fantastic mentors and network with people from diverse backgrounds.
+During this seven-month program, I learned from fantastic mentors and networked with people from diverse backgrounds.
 To summarize, my career slowly shaped me into a UX Researcher/Designer professional-- and I am super thankful for this fate!
 <br/>
 <br/>